-Additionally, caregivers should notify their designated county representative if clients, partners, family members, etc. self-disclose they have been exposed, are in quarantine or are being tested.
-In those situations, where in-person visits cannot safely be held, after notifying the Children's Social Worker, please arrange communication between the parents, relatives and children by alternative methods, such as Skype, FaceTime or telephone.
+Caregivers should notify their designated county representative if clients, partners, family members, etc. self-disclose they have been exposed, are in quarantine or are being tested.
+In those situations, consult with the Children's Social Worker regarding plans for communication between the parents, relatives and children by alternative methods, such as Skype, FaceTime or telephone.

-Children's Social Worker monthly visitation with Non-Minor Dependents (NMDs)
+Children's Social Worker monthly visitation with Nonminor Dependents (NMDs)

 As with all youth in foster care, monthly visits for NMDs are still required.
-However, consistent with the policies for children and youth, the methods in which a social worker may conduct their monthly visits have been expanded.
+However, the methods in which a social worker may conduct their monthly visits have been expanded.
 In addition to face-to-face visits, monthly visitation may be conducted through video conferencing, telephone contact, or through courtesy supervision by a tribal representative or another Title IV-E agency, as necessary.